 Click for a Pedigree Chart of

-The 3rd laird, Alexander, who died in 1410, had two sons.
-He elder, also Alexander, supported the Earl of Mar, the Stewart General, and followed him to the French wars, where he was a commander in the successful but bloody capture of Liege.
+The 3rd laird, Alexander, was on record in 1382, 1387, 1389 (when he received the lands of the Park of Drum) and 1404.
+He died in 1410, leaving two sons.
+The elder, also Alexander, supported the Earl of Mar, the Stewart General, and followed him to the French wars, where he was a commander in the successful but bloody capture of Liege in 1408.
 On the eve of the battle, Alexander was knighted and later given additional lands by Mar.
-On succeeding to Drum, he became the fourth laird, but to preserve the long-established numbering given by previous historians, who had believed Sir Alexander to be the third laird, it is necessary to designate him IVA and his younger brother Robert, who succeeded him, IVB.
+On succeeding to Drum, he became the 4th laird, but to preserve the long-established numbering given by previous historians, who had believed Sir Alexander to be the 3rd laird, it is necessary to designate him IVA and his younger brother Robert, who succeeded him, IVB.

 So, in 1411, the two Irvines came to the Battle of Harlaw, a mere twenty miles north of Drum, one of Scotland’s bloodiest ever acts of civil war and a desperate battle between the rising power of the Western Islands and the stolid, more settled world of the East Coast.
 One of the Islanders’ senior chiefs was Maclean of Duart, Red Hector of the Battles, and at some point in the battle he met Sir Alexander Irvine.
 The two great warriors locked in single combat; neither would yield and in the end both died still fighting each other.